ahwayakchih/openshift-nodebb/README.markdown

 git pull --no-edit -s recursive -X theirs upstream v0.6.x
 ```

 If you want to jump to new version, just replace "v0.6.x" with different branch name.
-Just remember, that it will not work to downgrade (it is possible, just not with a single pull command).
+Just remember, that it will work only for uprade (it is possible to downgrade, just not with that single pull command).

 Update OpenShift-NodeBB patches: